Formulary

 Related Terms

-- Rebate — A discount paid by a drug manufacturer to an insurer or PBM after a sale, reducing the effective price below the list price.
+- Manufacturer Rebate, A post-sale discount paid by a drug manufacturer to a PBM or insurer in exchange for favorable formulary placement, reducing the effective net price below the list price.

 Explore Drug Data